GitGudBruhh/cASEA/README.md

 source .venv/bin/activate
 ```

-2. Run the following command to install `sphinx` and other documentation tools
+2. Run the following command to install
+    - `sphinx` for documentation
+    - `src/` (your local code) as an editable module
 ```
-pip install -r requirements.txt
+pip install -e .
 ```

 # What are RST Files?